chiara-knicker/CSE121_Labs/Lab5_3/README.md

         else:
             # Send an HTTP response with a 404 Not Found status code
             self.send_error(404)

-PORT = 1234

-with socketserver.TCPServer(("", PORT), MyHandler) as httpd:
-    print("Server started on port", PORT)
-    httpd.serve_forever()
 ```
-This implements a simple server on the Pi that can handle POST and GET requests.
-If it receives a POST request, it simply prints the content.
-If it receives a GET request to the /location path, it returns the specified location, in this case, Santa Cruz.
-It cannot handle GET requests to any other paths.
+The server is the same as for Lab 5.2, but it can now additionally handle GET requests as well.
+If it receives a GET request to the /location path, it returns the specified location, in this case Santa Cruz.
+It cannot handle GET requests to any other paths and will return a 404 error if it receives one.

 ## Issues